gulpjs/gulp/docs/advanced/creating-custom-registries.md

 ### `tasks()`

-Returns an object listing all tasks in the registry.
+Must return an object listing all tasks in the registry.

 ## Use Cases

 ### Sharing Tasks

-To share common tasks with all your projects, you can expose an init method on the registry prototype and it will receive the `Undertaker` instance as the only argument.
-You can then use `taker.task(name, fn)` to register pre-defined tasks.
+To share common tasks with all your projects, you can expose an `init` method on the registry and it will receive the an instance of gulp as the only argument.
+You can then use `gulpInst.task(name, fn)` to register pre-defined tasks.

-For example you might want to share a `clean` task:
+For example, you might want to share a `clean` task:

 ```js
 const fs = require('fs');